This module, comprising of six lessons, or half a term’s work, will focus on Brazil

 Following this the pupils will take part in one of the differentiated tasks shown below.

 Middle ability pupils: To imagine that they are one of the young people living in Rio de Janeiro.
 They will write a diary entry in role as one of the children discussing their life in either in Barra Di Tijuca or the Rochinha favela.
-Within their diary entry they will think about the tasks they may carry out as that child and how that would differ to a child living in another part of the city.
+Within their diary entry they will think about the tasks they may carry out as that child and how that might differ to a child living in another part of the city.

 The lesson will end with a celebration of the pupils work.
 The teacher should encourage pupils to